Mastering typing.Literal and TypedDict for Static Analysis

 How do I enforce TypedDict key validation in CI without breaking legacy code?
 Enable strict mode incrementally by configuring pyright or mypy to report errors only in new modules.
 Apply targeted # type: ignore comments on legacy dictionary accesses until migration completes.

 Can Literal types be combined with generic type variables?
 Yes, but only when the generic is explicitly bounded.
-Use TypeVar with bound=Literal["a", "b"] to maintain static analyzer compatibility across generic functions.
+Use TypeVar with bound=str (or another appropriate bound) and pass Literal values as arguments — the type checker will verify the literal is within the bound.

-Why does mypy report KeyError on a valid TypedDict access?
-This occurs when accessing total=False keys without prior narrowing.
+Why does mypy report a KeyError on a valid TypedDict access?
+This occurs when accessing NotRequired keys without prior narrowing.
 Static analyzers require explicit in checks, .get() calls, or NotRequired annotations to guarantee safe access paths.